Wednesday, October 8, 2025

 Wednesday, September 16, 2020

 Smt.
-Laxmamma (Laxmibai) with Shri Chinnaswamy Naidu - My maternal grandmother's twin sister
+Laxmamma (Laxmibai) with Shri Chinnaswamy Naidu - My paternal grandmother's twin sister

 Finally, through providence and a FB meet-up with an unconnected cousin, I was able to receive a precious photograph of my maternal grandmother, Rambai (Kodai alias Kodamma)'s twin sister - ie - Laxmamma (Laxmibai) with Shri Chinnaswamy Naidu.